 Medicine and Health

-- Cigarette advertising continued to appear in the Journal of the American Medical Association (JAMA) until 1954, four years after the landmark reports on smoking and lung cancer by Doll and Hill (British Medical Journal 1950;117:39-48) in England and Wynder and Graham (JAMA 1950;143:329-36) in the United States, and 13 years after the comprehensive review of smoking and lung cancer by Ochsner and DeBakey (Archives of Surgery 1941;42:209-258).
-As recently as 1983, a cigarette advertisement with the slogan “Carlton is lowest” (in carcinogenic “tar” and nicotine) appeared in a mass-circulation medical publication, Physician East.
+- Advertisements for cigarettes appeared in the Journal of the American Medical Association (JAMA) for two decades until 1954–four years after the landmark reports on smoking and lung cancer by Doll and Hill in England (British Medical Journal 1950;117:39-48) and Wynder and Graham in the United States (JAMA 1950;143:329-36) and fully 13 years after the comprehensive review of smoking and lung cancer by Ochsner and DeBakey (Archives of Surgery 1941;42:209-258).
+As recently as 1983, a cigarette advertisement by the American Tobacco Company with the slogan “Carlton is lowest” (in carcinogenic “tar”) appeared in a mass-circulation medical publication, Physician East.